 |---|---|---|---|

-| PET | Lower | High | Moderate reliance on petroleum-based materials |
+| PET | Lower | High | Moderate petroleum reliance; fully recyclable |

-| PCDT | Moderate | Higher | Similar to PET, but with better durability |
+| PCDT | Moderate | Higher | Similar carbon footprint to PET with better wear resistance |

-| Plant-Based Polyester | Higher | Lower | Biodegradable, reduces petroleum reliance |
+| Plant-Based Polyester | Higher | Medium | Renewable raw materials; low carbon, industrial compostable only |

 Recycled Polyester